alexeilebedev/openacr/txt/acr.md

     dev.d  d:a7.red    comment:""
 report.acr  ***
 ```

+Renaming will update structured keys.
+So if you renamed `a5` to something else, all of the
+records that reference it would be updated accordingly.

 Let's look at the definition of `dev.D` type.
 The reason I have been holding off
 on showing the definitions of the types `dev.A`, `dev.B`, and `dev.C` is that